ReceiptToSheet

 Last updated: April 2026

+So this roundup has a different filter than most: does it actually put data in your Google Sheet?
 Not "export a CSV you can import."
 Not "sync images to Drive."
 Not "connect via Zapier."
-Native, direct, scan-a-receipt-get-a-row integration.
+Native, direct, scan-a-receipt-get-a-row.

-That filter eliminates most of the category immediately — which tells you something about the state of the market.
+That filter eliminates most of the category — which tells you something about the state of the market.

 Why Most Receipt Apps Still Don't Work With Google Sheets

 This isn't an accident.
-Receipt scanner apps have a structural incentive to keep your data inside their ecosystem.
+Receipt apps have a structural incentive to keep your data inside their ecosystem.
 Once your expense history, categories, and reports live in their dashboard, switching costs go up.
-You're not just changing a receipt scanning tool — you're migrating months of data.
+You're not changing a scanning tool — you're migrating months of data.
 That's lock-in, and it's by design.

 1. Native Sheets integration — does data land in Sheets without middleware?